LetsPlayNow/Udacity730-SVHM-recognition/README.md

-# Recognize street view house numbers with tensorflow
+# House numbers recognition using CNN and Tensorflow
 ![][svhn image]

-This is a final project for [Udacity 730 course (Deep Learning)][udacity course].
+It is a final project for [Udacity 730 course (Deep Learning)][udacity course].
-Aim is to create live app that can interpret number strings in real-world images.
+I was aiming to create a real-time app that can recognize numbers in real-world photos of home numbers.

-I used [suggested approach][recognizer publication] from course creators.
+I used [suggested approach][recognizer publication] from the Udacity course creators.
-It's idea in building a bunch of simple digit classifiers on a top of CNN.
+Its idea is to build a bunch of simple digit classifiers on top of CNN.

-Each of these classifiers should predict it's digit or `None`.
+Each of these classifiers should recognize a digit for its position or digit absence.
-Also 1 classifier for a length of digits sequence.
+There is also an additional classifier for the length of the digits sequence.

-In my work there are 5 classifiers for digits and 1 for sequence length
+I used 5 classifiers for digits and 1 for sequence length
-based on a top of simple CNN, which structure idea I took from [here][mnist pros].
+and borrowed some ideas about network structure for digit classifiers from [there][mnist].

 ## Work consists of 4 notebooks:
 ### 1 - MNIST CNN vs LReg.ipynb
-Walkthrough of Tensorflow tutorial which consists in two parts
+Analysis of Tensorflow tutorial and warm-up:
 * https://www.tensorflow.org/get_started/mnist/beginners
 * https://www.tensorflow.org/get_started/mnist/pros

-This is a kind of warm-up.

 ### 2 - MNIST numbers recognizer.ipynb
-Create synthetic house numbers dataset from MNIST and train model on it.
+Create a synthetic house numbers dataset from MNIST and train the model with it.
-I got medium quality on this dataset with my model.
+I got medium quality during this experiment.

 ### 3 - SVHN dataset cracking.ipynb
 Official SVHN dataset stores information and labels in mat files,
 which can be opened only with h5py library.
 Retrieving information from them is a tricky thing.
-And there is no much documentation about how to work with this library
+And there is not much documentation about how to work with this library
-or how structure of our file looks like.
+or what the structure of our file is.

-So it's kind of a hacking.

 ### 4 - SVHN digit recognizer.ipynb
-Load and prepare images (resize, other) and labels.
+- Load and prepare images (resize, crop) and labels.

-Train our model from 2-th notebook and ... get poor quality and very long training duration.
+- Train model from the 2nd notebook and ... get poor quality and very long training duration.
-This part isn't fully accomplished yet.
+This part is uncompleted yet.

 Some ideas are:
-* Look more precisely into last FC layer.
-Reduce size of a vector in more soft manner.
+* To look more accurately into the last FC layer.
+Maybe reduce the size of a vector more gradually.
-In other way you loosing a lot of information.
+Otherwise, we're losing a lot of information.

-* Numbers in many cases are in the center of image and take small part of it.
+* In many cases, numbers are in the center of an image and take only a small area.
-Think how to adapt Convs and Poolings for it.
+We should think about how to adapt Convolutions and Poolings for it.

 [svhn image]: http://ufldl.stanford.edu/housenumbers/examples_new.png
 [udacity course]: https://classroom.udacity.com/courses/ud730/